ahmedbougacha/llvm-project/clang/docs/PointerAuthentication.rst

 type, either to a function or to an object.
 It currently cannot be an Objective-C pointer type, a C++ reference type, or a block pointer type; these restrictions may be lifted in the future.

+The current implementation in Clang is known to not provide adequate safety guarantees against the creation of `signing oracles`_ when assigning data pointers to ``__ptrauth``-qualified gl-values.
+See the section on `safe derivation`_ for more information.

 The qualifier's operands are as follows: